wvlet/airframe/docs/src/main/tut/docs/index.md

 ```

 ### In-Trait Injection
-In-trait injection with `bind[X]` is useful to create reusable moduels.
+In-trait injection with `bind[X]` is useful to create reusable modules.
 Note that this only works inside Scala traits:
 ```scala
 import wvlet.airframe._